Facing Trump's tariffs, some companies move, change or wait

 Some companies worry that there may be no way out of Trump's trade wars.
 Disputes that seemed to have been resolved can suddenly flare up again.

-Less than two weeks after the U.S. lifted steel and aluminum tariffs on Mexico — a move that seemed to signal a return to harmony in North American trade — Trump in May threatened to impose heavy tariffs on Mexican imports — to pressure Mexico to stop the flow of Central American migrants to the southern U.S. border.
+On May 13, for example, GoPro, the action-camera maker based in San Mateo, California, reiterated its plan to evade Trump's tariffs by moving its production of U.S.-bound cameras from China to Mexico.
+Yet before the month was out, Trump had threatened to impose heavy tariffs on Mexican imports — to pressure Mexico to stop the flow of Central American migrants to the southern U.S. border.
 Though Trump later dropped that threat, the incident highlighted the way the mercurial president can upend the rules of trade on a whim.

 D'Innocenzio reported from New York and McDonald from Beijing.
 AP Business Writer Joyce M. Rosenberg contributed to this report from New York.